Bofors 57 mm m/54 anti-aircraft gun

-The Bofors 57 mm m/54 was a wheeled automatic anti-aircraft gun for land based use produced by Bofors and developed from the similar Bofors 57 mm m/50 naval artillery gun.
-The gun was developed in the 1950s and fielded by the Belgian and Swedish forces.
-In Swedish service, the gun was known as the 57 mm lvakan m/54.
+The Bofors 57 mm m/54 (57 mm luftvärnsautomatkanon m/54 or 57 mm lvakan m/54) was a wheeled automatic anti-aircraft gun for land based use produced by Bofors and developed from the similar Bofors 57 mm m/50 naval artillery gun.
+The gun was developed in the 1950s and fielded by both the Belgian and Swedish military.